xwipeoutx/hololens-workshop/spatial-mapping/4-world-anchors.md

 }
 ```

-Dealing with Anchors is relatively simple in HoloToolkit - it's simply a matter of attaching the anchor initially, and doing a remove/attach of the anchor when you move it.
+Dealing with Anchors is relatively simple - it's simply a matter of attaching the anchor initially, and doing a remove/attach of the anchor when you move it.
 Note you _should not_ move the game object while it's attached to an Anchor - remove it, move it, reattach it.
+Indeed, any attempt to move the object will appear to do nothing, as the World Anchor will shunt it back to the anchor's position immediately.

 ### Add a WorldAnchorManager to the scene